 ExpressionEngine vs WordPress: Cost Comparison

+ExpressionEngine, now open-source, carries a a licensing cost of $300 - much less than the cost of security monitoring or dealing with daily software inconsistencies or failures.
 The additional costs of working with ExpressionEngine are generally comparable with those of working with WordPress, with the exception of the costs related to keeping the website out of the wrong hands.
 There are more bad actors trying to compromise WordPress than any other system and every release has needed a patch.
 Costs mount up for installing updates and keeping the site monitored and cached.
 For ExpressionEngine users, this is substandard.
 ExpressionEngine needs occasional software updates, not constant, and does not require additional software to keep it safe.
 With all that money saved - why not build new features instead?

 Your web developer makes the difference

 Many times, there is overlap as to the features of a website and what softwares can carry it successfully.
 WordPress is a terrific blogging platform, and it can be stretched to do more than that.
 I can tell you - people aren't approaching Aquarian asking for blogs.
 We're getting e-commerce, custom features, security, and performance.
 Part of making this our business is knowing how to get there without repetitive, overwrought solutions - and without software that stands in the way of these goals, like WordPress.